-Researchers uncover new tools for targeting genes linked to autismJune 21st, 2012 in Genetics /
+Researchers uncover new tools for targeting genes linked to autismJune 21, 2012 in Medicine & Health / Genetics

 UCLA researchers have combined two tools gene expression and the use of peripheral blood -- to expand scientists' arsenal of methods for pinpointing genes that play a role in autism.
 Published in the June 21 online edition of the American Journal of Human Genetics, the findings could help scientists zero in on genes that offer future therapeutic targets for the disorder.